 Submit materials that document the following requirements by April 1 for the August admission and September15th for the January admission to ensure consideration for acceptance.
-Students applying for admission to the LPN-RN or the paramedic-RN career mobility tracks must submit required documents by March 1.
-The application deadline for the LPN-RN or the Paramedic-RN career mobility tracks is November 15th.
+Students applying for admission to the LPN-RN or the paramedic-RN career mobility tracks must submit required documents by March

-- A copy of your letter of acceptance to Georgia Highlands College if you are not currently enrolled in courses - SAT combined, re-centered scores of 830 if taken before March 2005 OR a total of 830 on the critical reading and math sections taken after March 2005.
-(If an applicant has a bachelor's degree, an SAT is not required.) - A minimum cumulative GPA of 2.5 in the required general core courses and a grade of C or better are required in BIOL 2121K, 2122K and 2161K, ENGL 1101 and MATH 1001 or 1111 - A passing score on the Regents Reading and Writing exam - If English is the student's second language proof of the following achievement on the TOEFL is also required:
+- 1. The application deadline for the LPN-RN or the Paramedic-RN career mobility track or hybrid option is November 15th. - SAT combined, re-centered scores of 830 if taken before March 2005 OR a total of 830 on the critical reading and math sections taken after March 2005.
+(If an applicant has a bachelor's degree, an SAT is not required.) - A minimum cumulative GPA of 2.5 in the required general core courses and a grade of C or better are required in BIOL 2121K, 2122K and 2161K, ENGL 1101 and MATH 1001 or 1111 - If English is the student's second language proof of the following achievement on the TOEFL is also required: